dmbarbour/wikilon/docs/AwelonLang.md

                [A]c => [A][A]       (copy)
                [A]d =>              (drop)

 Words rewrite to their evaluated (and potentially optimized) definitions.
 However, this rewrite should be *lazy* in the sense that a rewrite is avoided when it does not contribute to further progress.
-The motive is to retain human-meaningful symbols and structure within the evaluated result, which may be flexibly rendered via *Editable Views*.
-We may also support nouns - words defined by a single first-class value - such as `true = [a d]` or `unit = [(error)]` - which can be bound like values `true [] b == [true]`.
-An undefined word is equivalent to the trivial loop, like `:foo foo`, and does not rewrite further.
+The motive is to retain human-meaningful symbols and structure within the evaluated result, which may be flexibly rendered using *Editable Views*.

 Evaluation strategy is unspecified.
-The default may be a heuristic mix of lazy, eager, and parallel.
+The default may be ad-hoc and heuristic.
 Annotations may guide the strategy.
 Valid, terminating computations will always converge on the same final result regardless of strategy.
-If we halt early, which is possible with a quota or error, evaluation details and optimizations might be exposed.
+If we halt early, due to quota or error, evaluation strategy and other optimizations might be exposed.

 ### Arity Annotations